 Because the sun is coming in from an angle, you’re left with a lot of shadows.

-I’m not much of a morning person so the majority of my photography occurs in the evening if I’m working on something else during the day.
+I’m not much of a morning person.
+So the majority of my natural light photography occurs in the evening.
+This is especially true if I’m working during the day.